 - Special educational needs in movement and coordination

 - Special educational needs in numeracy

-- Special educational needs - behavioural, emotional and social difficulties
+- Special educational needs - Social Emotional Mental Health

 |Assessment type||Unit of assessment||Weighting|

 Students who take temporary suspension partway through this module may not be able to complete the remaining classes for this module on their return if it is not running in the following academic year.
 Such students will have the choice to take a replacement module, or, if they have already completed part of the assessment for the original module, to attend classes from a new optional module within the same stream (area of psychology) and complete an alternative assessment based on this content that meets the learning outcomes of the original module.
 The specific alternative assessment will be determined on a case-by-case basis.

 The assessment strategy is designed to provide students with the opportunity to demonstrate their understanding of the relationship between psychology and education, their ability to apply theory to practice, their ability to read and review literature critically, their ability to formulate an argument and their ability to write for both academic and non-academic audiences.

 Thus, the summative assessment for this module consists of:

 This information sheet will require students to demonstrate their understanding of how psychological principles, theory and research can inform educational practice in relation to an area of special educational need.
 Students will be required to present this information in an accessible format which would be of use to teachers/educational practitioners.

 For support, the assessment will be discussed in class.
 Students will also be encouraged to swap drafts with each other to give each other feedback.